- MAKING ELECTIONS

-Deadline dates are shown at RBSelect online or by calling askHRdirect.
-If you do, your current elections will continue for another year.
-The exception is your Holiday Buy/Sell choice which will lapse if not actively selected during the Benefits Election Window.
+Dates when you can make elections are communicated before specific election windows.
+You can now make many elections any month of the year.
+If you do nothing, your current elections will continue for another year.
+The exception is your Holiday Buy/ Sell choice which will lapse if not actively selected during the Benefits Election Window.

 Benefits registered during the Benefits Election window in August/September will start from 1 October.